 Initially, all CEC students have professional staff Academic Advisors who schedule appointments through EAB Navigate.
 While their advisement process is like that of Faculty Advisors in CEC, it starts earlier.
 Your Academic Advisor will contact you by email with additional information before the advisement period.

-CEC students are assigned a Faculty Advisor typically at the transition to junior-level coursework.
-Faculty advisement generally occurs over a two-week period around midterm.
+CEC students with a faculty advisor are generally advised over a two-week period around midterm.

 How to be advised by a Faculty Advisor: